denischevalier/StalysVCVPlugin/README.md

 This might seem overwhelming, but just experiment: feed it with LFOs, envelopes, sequences, oscillators or even itself and watch the complex waveforms it generates.
 You can use just some parts of it and it becomes a mixer/ring-modulator/waveshapper/logic module.

+## Planed modules

+This list is here for me as a reminder.
+I might (or might not) implement them in any order.

+* 8 bit shift register
+* 8 VC CV delay
+* 8 S&H
+* 8 bit to CV converter (DAC)
+* 8 not
+* 8 and
+* 8 or
+* 8 pos/neg rect
+* 8 diffrect
+* 8 abs
+* 8 sum
+* 8 diff
+* 8 max
+* 8 min
+* 8 avg
+* 8 VC four quadrant multiplier mixer
+* 8 VC comparator
+* 8 A/B SEL
+* clock to V/Oct
+* V/Oct to clock
+* 8 VC clock divider
+* 8 VC CV divider
+* CV to 8 bit converter (ACD)
+* 8 VC fall (CV + Trig in, VC log to exp, EOC out)
+* 8 VC rise (CV + Trig in, VC log to exp, EOC out)
+* 8 offset

+## Contribute

+You can support me in many ways:

+* If you want to support me financially, please consider going to [my Patreon](https://www.patreon.com/stalysmusic).
+* You can also listen to [my music](https://linktr.ee/stalysmusic).
+* If you use my modules in one of your projects (videos, tracks, education, etc.), please send me [an email](mailto:stalysmusic+vcv@gmail.com) for me to check it out.
+I'll make sure to reference you here.
+* You can [create issues](https://github.com/denischevalier/StalysVCVPlugin/issues), improve the [documentation](https://github.com/denischevalier/StalysVCVPlugin/wiki) or create [pull requests](https://github.com/denischevalier/StalysVCVPlugin/pulls) here.
+* If you know electronics and are interested in porting one of my modules, please feel free to [contact me](mailto:stalysmusic+vcv@gmail.com).